rezizter/docs/sip_sipvicious.md

 # Sipvicious

 ## Introduction
-Sipvicious is used to scan for a pbx and try to attack it.
+Sipvicious is used to scan for a pbx and to attack it.
 We will go through the steps of installing sipvicious on Ubuntu and using it.
 The purpose of this is to secure your asterisk installation.